anoadragon453/busty/README.md

 ## Command reference

-1. `!list` - download and list all media files in the text channel this is used in.
-This needs to be run before `!bust` can be.
+1. `!list [<channel>]` - download and list all media sent in the current text channel.
+Specifying a channel will cause songs to be pulled from that channel instead.
+This must be run before `!bust`.
-2. `!bust` - Join the vc/stage that the user who ran this command is currently in, and plays the tracks in the channel in order.
+1. `!bust` - Join the vc/stage that the user who ran this command is currently in, and plays the tracks in the channel in order.
 The user must be in a vc or stage for this to work.
-3. `!skip` - skips the current track :scream:
+1. `!skip` - skips the current track :scream:
-4. `!stop` - stop busting early :scream: :scream: :scream:
+1. `!stop` - stop busting early :scream: :scream: :scream:

 Users must have the `bangermeister` role to use commands by default, though this role can be modified by passing the `BUSTY_DJ_ROLE` environment variable.